antonkomarev/github-profile-views-counter/README.md

 ### Are you making money on it?

 No. Only spending them.
-You can [help me cut server costs] if you want it to keep running & receive new features.
+You can [become a sponsor] if you want it to keep running & receive new features.

 ## License